mrdaemon/exosphere/docs/source/reporting.rst

    :language: json
    :caption: Example JSON report structure

+More examples are available in the :ref:`Sample Reports <report-samples>` section above.

 Integration Examples
 --------------------

-Here are some concrete but not very creative examples of how the reporting feature can be used in practice.
+Here are some concrete but deeply uncreative examples of how the reporting feature can be used in practice.

 If you make a cool thing, please `let us know`_ via a github issue!